 Throughout Germany religious, pre-Christian and secular traditions and festivals mark the arrival of the last day of the Easter celebrations.
 Not Easter Monday but Pfingsten, Pentecost, from the Greek Pentekoste fiftieth day.

 Another 'moveable feast', and in Germany a major Christian festival fifty days after Jesus rose from the dead that can be held in May, or at the latest on June 13th.
 It commemorates the day when as Jesus had foretold the Holy Spirit gave the gift of tongues to his disciples, and brought about the birth of the Christian church.

-A religious and public holiday thousands of Germany's Christians attend the special services and walk in procession to church, often wearing Tracht, their region's traditional dress, in other areas it is horses, their riders carrying banners and crosses, which are led by priests.
+A religious and public holiday, thousands of Germany's Christians attend the special services after walking in procession to church, often wearing Tracht their region's traditional dress.
+In other areas horses, their riders carrying banners and crosses, are led by priests.

 Not all have to study though, and the night between Pentecost Sunday and Pentecost Monday is Unruhnacht, 'unrest night', or Bosheitsnacht, 'wickedness night', when as with Walpurgisnacht any young people who do not have to 'hit the books' are often out and about making mischief, doing what in pagan times was believed evil spirits would have done.

 That is to come out into the open and steal any moveable objects not safely put away.

 At the same time in some regions the more romantically minded young men nail branches from a birch tree, a symbol of the fertile spring and summer seasons, to the walls of homes belonging to the young woman they hope, perhaps even secretly, to marry.
 A fertility rite which can be traced back thousands of years.